Nettie Truax

-Nettie Truax was an American politician from Sundance, Wyoming who served a single term in the Wyoming House of Representatives.
+Nettie Truax was an American politician and educator from Sundance, Wyoming, who served a single term in the Wyoming House of Representatives.
 She was elected in 1912, and represented Crook-Campbell County from 1913 to 1915 as a Democrat in the 12th Wyoming Legislature.
 Truax represented Crook-Campbell County alongside S. D. Perry.

+Truax was one of only two women serving in the Wyoming Legislature in 1913, the other being Anna B. Miller.
+Outside of the legislature, Truax served as a county superintendent.